NUDelta/MicroReminders/README.md

 To run MicroReminders:

-1) use CocoaPods to install the Estimote and Firebase SDKs.
-2) verify that you have an appropriate code-signing certificate and permissions.
+1) verify that you have an appropriate code-signing certificate and permissions.

-3) open MicroReminders.xcworkspace in Xcode.
+2) open MicroReminders.xcworkspace in Xcode.

-4) in AppDelegate, update the "beacons" variable to be a dictionary of your beacons in the format [<beacon minor ID>:<beacon description>].
+3) in AppDelegate, update the "beacons" variable to be a dictionary of your beacons in the format [<beacon minor ID>:<beacon description>].

-5) build to a physical device (simulator cannot interact with beacons).
+4) build to a physical device (simulator cannot interact with beacons).